vimc/orderly.server/inst/schema/spec.md

 Try and run a report `:name`

-Accepts as `POST` body json containing parameters and changelog that will be passed through to the report.
+Accepts as `POST` body json containing `params` and `changelog` that will be passed through to the report.
 This is required when the report requires parameters and is not allowed for reports that do not allow parameters. e.g.

 ```
 {